How to Protect Your Nest Egg in a Volatile Market

 - Recency bias: With recency bias, you focus on the market’s recent actions and assume they will carry on in the future.
 To counter this bias, remind yourself that past events don’t necessarily influence what will happen in the future.

 - Confirmation bias: If you have a confirmation bias, you look for clues and evidence to support your theory, effectively confirming your beliefs are correct.
 For example, if you think the market is headed for a downturn, you’ll focus on signs that stocks are dropping, possibly ignoring the stocks that are doing well or overall gains in the market.

-- Breakevenitis: When investors suffer from “breakevenitis,” they sell their investments once they’ve balanced out, rather than holding their stocks and hoping that the market will continue to improve.
+- Breakevenitis: When investors suffer from “breakevenitis,” they sell their investments once they’ve balanced out rather than holding their stocks and hoping that the market will continue to improve.
 Ultimately, they don’t end up earning money or turning a profit.
-As stocks start to climb, it’s usually better to hold on to them rather than selling right away.
+As stocks start to climb, it’s usually better to hold on to them rather than sell right away.

 Market Volatility FAQ

 Working with a financial advisor can help you hold steady and protect your nest egg through the market’s ups and downs.
 As you start to work with an advisor, it can be helpful to have answers to a few of the most frequently asked questions about volatility.

 - What is a bull market?
 A bull market is a period during which market prices increase.
 It usually lasts for some time, but volatility can disrupt it, causing prices to dip.